rancher/rancher-docs/docs/reference-guides/about-the-api/api-tokens.md

 ### auth-token-max-ttl-minutes

 Maximum Time to Live (TTL) in minutes allowed for auth tokens.
 If a user attempts to create a token with a TTL greater than `auth-token-max-ttl-minutes`, Rancher sets the token TTL to the value of `auth-token-max-ttl-minutes`.
 Applies to all kubeconfig tokens and API tokens.
-**Rancher v2.6.5 and earlier: Applies only to tokens created for authenticating API requests.**

 ### kubeconfig-generate-token